 Located in the heart of San Francisco, Golden Gate Park is a colorful whirlwind of flowers, people, and whimsical design.
 The rectangular park stretches over three miles wide and sees 24 million visitors annually.

-The park was created in the 1860s as a response to New York City's Central Park.
-Originally designed by a 25-year-old civil engineer named William Hammond Hall, the park was carved out of an area of acrid sand dunes known as Outside Lands (now the name of a music festival that takes place in the park).
+The park was created in the 1860s to replicate New York City's Central Park.
+Originally designed by a 25-year-old civil engineer named William Hammond Hall, the park was carved out of 1013 acres of windswept sand dunes known as Outside Lands (now the name of a music and arts festival that takes place in the park).

-Today, it is a marvelous oasis that is home to everything from bona fide Picassos in the De Young Museum to thousands of rare species of fauna in the Conservatory of Flowers.
+Today, it is a marvelous oasis that's home to everything from bona fide Picassos in the De Young Museum to thousands of rare species of fauna in the Conservatory of Flowers.

 1. Tiny Fairy Doors